sumukhprasad/dips-codejam-2024/02-its-not-easy-being-green/question.md

 Given a string of length $n$, how many substrings can you find that satisfy the conditions?

 ### Input Format
+- The first line of the input contains the integer $n$.
-The first line of the input contains a string of length $n$ containing numbers and uppercase letters.
+- The second line of the input contains a string of length $n$ containing numbers and uppercase letters.

 ### Output Format
 The first and only line of your output must contain a single integer $m$, denoting the the number of substrings that satisfy the conditions.